Improving Delivery of Healthcare Services for Polysubstance Use

 About the Program

-The program will support clinical trials to study service delivery and treatment approaches for people who use multiple substances at the same time, with a particular focus on opioids and/or stimulants.
+The program will also support clinical trials to study service delivery and treatment approaches for people who use multiple substances at the same time, with a particular focus on opioids and/or stimulants.
 This research will pave the way for larger clinical trials by developing research methods and interventions.

 Open Funding Opportunities